Average revenue per user (ARPU)

 Note: In mobile app lingo, the “user” mentioned above is most often referred to as an “active user”.

 Why ARPU is important

-ARPU is one of the most important metrics for any business as it tells you how much money you are earning, on average, from each user in a given time frame – vital information for marketers, product managers, and executives alike.
+ARPU is one of the most important metrics for any business as it tells you how much money you’re earning, on average, from each user in a given time frame.

 How to calculate ARPU